A topic from the subject of Organic Chemistry in Chemistry.

 Significance:

-The Ninhydrin test is a qualitative test used to identify the presence of free amino acids, peptides, and proteins.
-It is commonly used in biochemistry research, forensic science, and food analysis.
+The Ninhydrin test is a qualitative test used to detect free amino acids, peptides, and proteins.
+It's widely used in biochemistry research, forensic science, and food analysis.

 Materials: